dynamsoft-docs/capture-vision-docs-mobile/programming/maui/user-guide/mrz.md

 > [!Note]
 >
-> - Windows system have a limitation of 260 characters in the path.
-If you don't use console to install the package, you will receive error "Could not find a part of the path 'C:\Users\admin\.nuget\packages\dynamsoft.imageprocessing.ios\2.4.200\lib\net7.0-ios16.1\Dynamsoft.ImageProcessing.iOS.resources\DynamsoftImageProcessing.xcframework\ios-arm64\dSYMs\DynamsoftImageProcessing.framework.dSYM\Contents\Resources\DWARF\DynamsoftImageProcessing'"
+> - Windows has a limitation of 260 characters in the path.
+If you don't use console to install the package, you will receive an error "Could not find a part of the path 'C:\Users\admin\.nuget\packages\dynamsoft.imageprocessing.ios\2.4.200\lib\net7.0-ios16.1\Dynamsoft.ImageProcessing.iOS.resources\DynamsoftImageProcessing.xcframework\ios-arm64\dSYMs\DynamsoftImageProcessing.framework.dSYM\Contents\Resources\DWARF\DynamsoftImageProcessing'"
-> - The library only support Android & iOS platform.
+> - The library only supports Android and iOS platforms.
 Be sure that you remove the other platforms like Windows, maccatalyst, etc.

 ## Build Your MRZ Scanner App